bon-nguyen/learn-typescript/readme.md

 `Union | OR`: (name: string | number) are used when a value can be more than single types

-`Literal types` is available in Typescript today: strings, numbers, and boolean, by using literal types you can allow an exact value which a strings number or boolean must hava.
+`Literal types` is available in Typescript today: strings, numbers, and boolean, by using literal types you can allow an exact value which a strings number or boolean must have.
 ==> Especially useful when used in conjunction with `union types`.

 `Type aliases` we've been using object types and union types by writing them directly in type annotations (Chú thích).
-This is convenient, but it's commom to want to use the same type more than once and refer to it by a single name.
+This is convenient, but it's common to want to use the same type more than once and refer to it by a single name.

 A type alias is exactly that - a `name` for any `type`
 Note: cannot use `type aliases` to create `different/distinct` version of the same type